-From 5 to 9 September 2022, Borsa Italiana organised the third edition of the Italian Sustainability Week: the event aims to provide a concrete response to the need of issuers and investors to benefit from educational moments and dialogue.
+The event aims to provide a concrete response to the need of issuers and investors to benefit from educational moments and dialogue.
 Companies attending the event have the opportunity to discuss with domestic and international institutional investors about their sustainability strategies through one-to-one meetings.